Français

 Your attorney can be a family member, a close friend, or anyone else you trust.
 Think about who will:

-• be available when you need them
+• be there when you need them

-• talk to you about your wishes
+• understand your wishes

-Your attorney for personal care must be mentally capable and at least 16 years of age.
-They cannot be paid to give you health care or certain other services unless they are your spouse, partner, or family member.
+They cannot be paid to give you health care or certain other services unless they’re your spouse, partner, or family member.

 Spouse or partner